nathanlebeau/solana_vault/README.md

 # solana_vault
-Interacting with simple vault program built with Anchor on Solana devnet
+Interacting with simple program built with Anchor on Solana devnet

 # key Features
 - Anchor framework used (anchor init)